cloudflare/cloudflare-docs-engine/src/content/tutorials/manage-projects-with-lerna/index.md

 After adding an identical `dependency` to `private-api/package.json`, you can run `lerna bootstrap` again, and begin sharing code between your projects.

-When you're ready to deploy your codebases, you can coordinate deploying them simultaneously by defining scripts in each package's `package.json` file, that can be read by `lerna run`:
+When you’re ready to deploy your codebases, you can coordinate deploying them simultaneously by defining scripts in each package’s `package.json` file, that can be read by `lerna run`:

 ```json
 ---